John Dillinger: Formative years and marriage

 Dillinger returned to Mooresville, where he met Beryl Ethel Hovious.
 The two married on April 12, 1924.
 Despite Dillinger's attempts to settle down, he found it difficult finding a job.
 He subsequently began planning a robbery with his friend, ex-convict Ed Singleton.
+Hovious divorced Dillinger on June 20, 1929, while he was incarcerated, which Dillinger later admitted broke his heart and further drove him to crime.

 Dillinger and Singleton robbed a Mooresville grocery store, stealing $50 (about $917 in 2024).
 During the robbery, Dillinger struck a victim on the head with a machine bolt wrapped in a cloth, and carried a gun which, although it discharged, hit no one.
 While leaving the scene, the criminals were seen by a minister who recognized the two men and reported them to the police.
 They were arrested the next day.
 Singleton pleaded not guilty, but after Dillinger's father (the local Mooresville deacon) discussed the matter with Morgan County prosecutor Omar O'Harrow, his father convinced Dillinger to confess to the crime and plead guilty without retaining a defense attorney.

 Dillinger was convicted of assault and battery with intent to rob, and conspiracy to commit a felony.
 He expected a lenient sentence of probation as a result of his father's discussion with O'Harrow but was sentenced instead to ten to twenty years in prison.
-Dillinger's father told reporters he regretted his advice and was appalled by the sentence, pleading with the judge to shorten the sentence without success.
+Dillinger's father told reporters he regretted his advice and was appalled by the sentence, unsuccessfully pleading with the judge to shorten the sentence.
 En route to Mooresville to testify against Singleton, Dillinger briefly escaped his captors but was apprehended within a few minutes.
 Singleton had a change of venue and was sentenced to a jail term of two to fourteen years.
 He was killed on September 2, 1937, when he fell asleep on railroad tracks while drunk.